maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/setup/README.md

 ***

 7. ou might get a pop up prompting you to update the project.
-Please **update** to the latest version.
+Please the **Update** button to get the latest version (think of this as a day 1 patch in a game).

 ![udpate project file](../images/updateProjectFile.jpg)